SabuShakya/Jenkins-Test-Project/README.md

 # Jenkins-Test-Project
-Testing jenkins with java project
+Testing jenkins with java project.
+This is a simple test project.